suramn/CalculatorChatBot/README.md

 #### Some Fun Things

-- The chat bot will also have the ability to send basic 1To1 conversations with a simple command *greet everyone* - in this, everyone else but the sender that typed this command will be greeted, and in fact the bot will also be keeping track of how many times the user(s) were in fact greeted.
+- The chat bot will actually greet you the number of times you ask it to greet you - `hello 4`
+- Chat bot will also greet others in a team context, except the person that had invoked the `greet eveyone` intent - and it could make sure to have a track of the number of times that the `greet everyone` command in fact greeted the other team membersd
+    - This will make sure that there are 1 on 1 conversations started with other team members - also another point of testing being done